2004 Indiana gubernatorial election

-The 2004 Indiana gubernatorial election took place on November 2, 2004, to elect the Governor of Indiana.
+The 2004 Indiana gubernatorial election took place on November 2, 2004, to elect the governor of Indiana.

-Incumbent Democratic Governor Joe Kernan was defeated by Republican Mitch Daniels.
+Despite Democrat Evan Bayh winning the concurring Senate election in a landslide, Incumbent Democratic governor Joe Kernan was defeated by Republican Mitch Daniels.
 Daniels' victory was the first time the Republican Party had been elected governor since 1984, and gave the party control of all the important statewide offices.
 It was also the first time an incumbent governor had been defeated since the Constitution of Indiana was amended in 1972 to permit governors to serve two consecutive terms.